Home Education Career How Many Doctors Are Unemployed in India? 80,000+ Jobless Doctors & the Shocking Truth

 • Efficient policies

-By closing this gap, unemployed doctors could become nation-builders, especially in underserved areas.
+Bridging this gap, the growing unemployment of doctors in India can be turned into an opportunity, where unemployed doctors can become nation-builders, especially in areas with limited healthcare facilities.
 The future of India’s healthcare depends on bridging the urban-rural divide and supporting young medical professionals.

 • Parliament Reply (Dec 2022), PIB